What is CNC Machining?

 CNC stands for “Computer Numerical Control.”
 This means numbers are coded into a machine that mechanically operates and removes layers from stock pieces of material to the desired geometry.
 Because of the computer numerical control and precision cutting tools, CNC machining is the most accurate type of manufacturing technology.

-What is the difference between 3 axis and 5 axis machining?
+What is the Difference Between 3 and 5 axis Machining?

 3 axis machining can produce the most standard geometry and has the lowest machining costs.

 But what if you have a project that has a more complex shape?
 This is where 5 axis machining is going to benefit your project.